 Hurlburt Air Field

-Hurlburt Air Field began experiencing elevated bear conflicts on base as the bear population recovered in the 2000s.
-To address this issue, Hurlburt staff purchased bear-resistant trash cans for all Base housing units.
-Additionally, incoming recruits are provided with training on proper use of the trash cans and educated about bears and bear attractants.
+Hurlburt Air Field began experiencing elevated human-bear conflicts on base as the bear population recovered in the 2000s.
+To address this issue, Hurlburt staff purchased bear-resistant trash cans for all Base housing units and converted all dumpsters to keep bears out.
+Additionally, incoming recruits and their families are provided with training on proper use of the trash cans and educated about bears, what attracts bears, and what to do if they see a bear.
 Allowing bears access to garbage while living in base housing is a violation of housing rules and is strictly enforced.
-As a result of Hurlburt’s innovative efforts, human-bear conflict was reduced by 70% within one year.
+FWC trained Hurlburt Security Forces how to respond to human-bear conflicts, including scaring bears with less-lethal methods.
+As a result of Hurlburt’s innovative efforts, human-bear conflicts on Base dropped by 70%.

 City of Alligator Point

 The City of Alligator Point collaborated with FWC to place bear-resistant trash cans at public beach access points in 2012.
 Many residents also employ modified curb side caddies and distribute the FWC rental flyer to guests.
 These cans remain in place today, and contribute to maintaining the pristine seaside landscape of Alligator Point.